yasmin-aumeeruddy/SkillsNetworkLabs/README.md

 To see the image that you created, run the following command:
 `docker images`

-If the server is already running, stop it: `mvn liberty:stop` or `Ctrl-C`
+If the server is already running, stop it: `mvn liberty:stop` or enter `q` in the terminal.

 Run the docker image: